SODCO

 PROPOSALS AND EXPEDITIONS

 SODCO will launch a full website in the near future that will serve as a hub for information needed by primary investigators to construct drilling proposals.
-Current capabilities of available drilling technologies and platforms will be summarized, along with examples of how they can be used to achieve specific SOD objectives.
+Current capabilities of available drilling technologies and platforms will be summarized, along with examples of how they can be used to achieve specific SciOD objectives.
 Information will also be provided on conceptual designs of potential new systems, keeping the community up-to-date on possible new capabilities.

-U.S. SOD expeditions will utilize contracted vessels or platforms with capabilities aligned to a specific project.
+U.S. SciOD expeditions will utilize contracted vessels or platforms with capabilities aligned to a specific project.
 SODCO will work with the proponents of drilling proposals to create an operational plan suited for the proposals environment (water and penetration depth, etc.) and geological setting (nature of lithology, target depth, faulting, etc.).
 This includes identifying suitable vessels, drilling rigs, and coring and downhole logging tools.

-Each cruise and science program will have differing needs requiring close coordination between SODCO and scientific leadership.
+Each expedition and science program will have differing needs requiring close coordination between SODCO and scientific leadership.
 SODCO will work closely with the Co-Chief Scientists, lead proponents, and scientific party to plan all expedition activities.
 The office will:

 • contract the vessel, drilling and coring equipment, and downhole tools;